Introduction to Android Wear

 Check out Google's Android Wear documentation:

 This introduction provided an overview of Android Wear.
-It outlined the basic features of Android Wear and included a preview of the new features available in Android Wear 2.0.
+It outlined the basic features of Android Wear and included a overview of the features introduced in Android Wear 2.0.
 It provided links to essential reading to help developers get started with Xamarin.Android Wear development, and it listed examples of some of the Android Wear devices currently on the market.